WHY IT'S DIFFERENT?

 Morning exploring Matera’s Sassi region and rock churches.
 Afternoon cookery masterclass at a local Masseria learning to prepare rustic Italian dishes then feasting on your culinary creations over a traditional Italian dinner.

-Morning transfer to Altamura followed by a visit to legendary DOP bakery for some breadmaking and focaccia tasting.
-Visit to Locorotondo, one of the Itria Valley’s most beautiful whitewashed towns for lunch.
-Wine tasting and tour at a local vineyard.
+Morning transfer to Altamura followed by a visit to legendary DOP bakery for some breadmaking and focaccia tasting, before enjoying a wine tasting close to Martina Franca.
 Travel to Alberobello, land of trulli.
 Evening in your very own trullo, typical of this region in Southern Italy.

 Morning to explore the UNESCO Trulli capital of Alberobello.
-Olive oil tasting and tour through ancient olive groves at an organic olive farm near Ostuni.
+Journey on to the pretty whitewash town of Locorotondo before enjoying an olive oil tasting and tour through ancient olive groves at an organic olive farm near Ostuni.
 Transfer back to Bari.
 Evening to explore the charming old town and tuck into some Puglian delicacies.

 Bari Bike Tour and Pasta Making Experience.
 Cycle round Bari with a local guide then learn the art of making orecchiette pasta with the famous Italian mammas.
 Transfer to Bari airport.
 Fly home.